Daniel Crowley (footballer): International career

 In September 2018, Crowley told the press that he had ambitions to play for Ireland and would welcome contact with manager Martin O'Neill.
 In February 2019 he stated that the paperwork on his international transfer to Ireland had been submitted to FIFA.
 O'Neill's successor as Ireland manager, Mick McCarthy, watched Crowley in the KNVB Cup final against Ajax in May, and said he would continue to do so after he joined Birmingham.

+Style of play

+Crowley is a creative midfielder with quick feet, strong dribbling skills and a speciality for set pieces.

+Personal life

+Crowley has a son with his girlfriend and is a Christian, having been introduced to the Hillsong London megachurch by his friend Benik Afobe.